juanjoku/documentation/README.md

 # Kumori PaaS Documentation

-This is a compendium of documentation on how to develop elements for Kumori Paas and deploy services on its platform.
+This a compendium of documentation to help you develop and deploy services for Kumori PaaS.

 ## Description